layoaster/appengine-samples/README.md

 ### Purpose

-To provide developers with ready-to-deploy and up-to-date App Engine application samples so newbies can get started with the wide range of services/components App Engine is composed of while the more experienced ones can play with in order to test or troubleshoot use cases
+To provide Google Cloud developers with ready-to-deploy and up-to-date App Engine application samples covering the wide range of services/components App Engine is composed of.
+Newcomers can get started testing the platform while more experienced ones can test or troubleshoot use cases.

 ### Organization

-The repository initial directory structure has been designed to cover every App Engine SDK/language on each component/service or API.
+The repository's initial directory structure has been designed to cover every App Engine SDK/language on each component/service or API.
 Here is what it looks like:

 ```
 .